ChristopherFQ/sencha_todo_list/README.md

-sencha_todo_list
+Todo List with Sencha Touch 2
 ================

-A Sencha touch todo list